t-lochhead/blog/src/pages/2020-11-10---how-to-build-a-fast-and-clean-blog-fast-with-gatsby/index.md

 [Gatsby](https://www.gatsbyjs.com) describes themselves as follows:

-> Gatsby is a React-based open source framework for creating websites and apps.
+> Gatsby is a React-based open-source framework for creating websites and apps.
 Build anything you can imagine with over 2000 plugins and performance, scalability, and security built-in by default.

 Gatsby is [widely considered](https://snipcart.com/blog/choose-best-static-site-generator) as one of the [best frameworks](https://www.creativebloq.com/features/10-best-static-site-generators) for [creating static websites](https://dev.to/integridsolutions/best-static-site-generator-to-use-in-2020-4kjk) - i.e. blogs.